Leeiiiiiii/profile/README.md

 Here are some ideas about me:

-- 🌱 I’m currently learning ML and Full Stack Web Development.
+- 🌱 I mostly spend my time playing around with a bunch of cool API's and learning Full Stack Web Development.

 - 💬 Ask me about anything.